The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 the court found that reading the Miranda rule was no longer necessary.

-Even if the Miranda rule weren’t read,
+Even if the Miranda rule didn’t read,

-lead to the suspect’s second degree murder conviction.
+lead to the suspect’s second-degree murder conviction.

 When to Apply the Emergency Doctrine

 For the People v.
-Doll case, the court found that the blood stains on the suspect’s skin and clothes can justify the failure of the officer to read the Miranda rule.
+Doll case, the court found that the bloodstains on the suspect’s skin and clothes can justify the failure of the officer to read the Miranda rule.

-The police officer that time has reason to believe that there was someone who was seriously injured nearby.
+The police officer at that time has reason to believe that there was someone who was seriously injured nearby.

 Public Safety